Arshad Madani: Political views

+Opposition to partition and support for secularism

 Madani has criticized the partition of India and espoused Hindu–Muslim unity, stating: "Our elders from Hindu and Muslim communities went ahead on the path of unity and liberated the country from the slavery of the British, but unfortunately partition also took place.
 This partition has become a cause of destruction and ruin, not just for a particular community, but for both Hindus and Muslims."
 He suggests that secularism is the only path to a cohesive and united India.

+Views on Narendra Modi and 2002 Gujarat riots

 In a February 2013 interview with India Today, Madani said that Narendra Modi was not credible or trustworthy to the common Muslims of India.
 Muslim hostility to Modi is not softening recently at all as some circles in the Indian news media have suggested.
 He questions whether Indian Muslims can forgive Modi for his assertion that he initiated and condoned the 2002 Gujarat riots and the ensuing violence against Muslims in India, which Madani calls a mass murder of Muslims.
 Narendra Modi was the Chief Minister of Gujarat at that time.

+Remarks on interfaith parallels (Om and Allah)

 On February 12, 2023, at Ramlila Ground in New Delhi, during a speech, Arshad Madani stated, "What Hindus worship as Om, Muslims worship as Allah."
 He drew parallels between religious concepts, saying that Adam in Islamic tradition is known as Manu in Hinduism, and that both Om and Allah refer to the same divine entity.
 He explained that different languages and cultures have different names for the same God.
 The statement sparked controversy, with some religious leaders expressing opposition to his comparison.

+Statements on Palestine and Hamas

 On November 5, 2023, Madani praised Hamas for their courage, calling them freedom fighters rather than terrorists.
 He argued that the Palestinian struggle, including Hamas's actions, is a legitimate fight against Israeli aggression and criticized the international community for applying double standards to Palestinian resistance.

+Babri Masjid stance

-In December 2023, Madani stated that he had declared decades ago that the Babri Masjid was not constructed on the remains of any temple, and his words were eventually proven correct.
+In December 2023, Madani said that he had long maintained that the Babri Masjid was not built on the remains of any temple, and asserted that this position had been vindicated in the court proceedings.
+He stated that the court did not hold that a temple had been demolished to construct the mosque, and that the property was awarded to the Hindu side on the basis of religious belief rather than findings of demolition.

+Gyanvapi and Mathura comments

 In February 2024, Madani claimed that the idols currently being worshipped at the Gyanvapi mosque complex were brought from outside and were not discovered during the Archaeological Survey of India's survey.
 He questioned the legitimacy of the ASI's findings, arguing that if a temple had existed there before, idols would have already been present.
 Madani maintained that neither the Gyanvapi mosque nor the Mathura site had ever been temples, asserting that such claims conflict with Islamic beliefs.